youssef20031/Ywai/README.md

 ## Quick facts

-- this is my first implementation of an AI using python
+- This is my first implementation of an AI using python
 ## How to run the program

-- just run ywai.py using python3 (python3 ywai.py)
+- Just run ywai.py using python3 (python3 ywai.py)
 ## License

 Copyright (c) Youssef Maged.
 Ywai is provided